 Keep in mind that the places you are calling buy many junk cars, day in and day out.
 Their first price will usually be a lowball – you do not have to accept it.
 Use the information about your car to negotiate a better price.
 Focus on its condition (if decent), and any parts that could be resold for additional profit.
 You may be able to get more for your car this way.
 Make sure that they will take your car as it sits, without the need for you to do any additional work on or dismantling of it.

 Don’t be in a rush – take your time, playing one junkyard’s price against another’s.
 Keep this up until you can’t get the price any higher.
 Make a list of the prices you are offered.
 Make sure that any offered price includes a tow truck for the pickup, especially if your car isn’t drivable.
 If your car is drivable, you can try to get a few extra bucks back later, by offering to drive it there yourself, and saving them the towing cost.

 When you have reached the end of the negotiations, and you have found a buyer that will give you the best price for your junk car, you are ready to finish the process.

-9. Be Sure That the Buyer of Your Junk Car Is Licensed
+9. Be Sure That Your Junk Car Buyer is Licensed

 Depending on the state where you are located, salvage yards and other buyers of junk cars may require a special license to do so, above and beyond a standard business license.
 You can check your state’s regulations for scrap metal here.